WHO AM I…

 I set off on what is now an eternal Himalayan pilgrimage.
 My wild, wise, wistful, wandering led me to my husband, my daughter & Buddhism.
 I worked for the Dalai Lama, using my media & tech skills to campaign, speaking to millions on humanitarian & environmental issues.

 I founded my company & not for profit, Beinghuman from a warehouse in East London.
-An early adopter of technology, I used sound & light to create unique, immersive experiences… I still do…
+An early adopter of technology, I used sound & light to create unique, immersive art experiences… I still do…

 I went back to university, Central St. Martins, to study performance art.